 While you can enjoy a tax-saving benefit up to Rs.
 1.5 lakhs in a financial year, there is no limit on the amount of contribution that you can make per year.
 Also, you can avail additional deductions up to Rs.
 50,000 under section 80CCD (1B), thereby effectively raising your tax-saving benefit to Rs.
 2 lakhs.

-Canara HSBC Oriental Bank of Commerce offers many tax-saving investment options for newlyweds.
+Canara HSBC offers many tax-saving investment options for newlyweds.
 If you’re interested in investing in ULIPs, the Invest 4G ULIP is an excellent choice.
 You can pick from any one of three benefit options, namely life option, life option with premium funding benefit, and a whole-of-life option.
 You can also enjoy different portfolio management options under this plan, including auto funds rebalancing, safety switch option, and systematic transfer option.

 We will call you shortly.